eerimoq/moblin/README.rst

 - Improve the browser widget.

 - Improve SRT adaptive bitrate algorithm.

-- Investigate what can be moved from main thread for a snappier UI.

 - Long chat messages makes video smaller sometimes, leaving white rectangle on left part of screen.
 How to reproduce?